-Appropriate organisational structures, policies, and nrocesses are in place to a inderstand assess and systematically manage security risks to the network and informatio ≥ ≥ 3 A1.b Contributing Outcome - Roles and Responsible - 10 10 10 10 10 10 10 10 10 10 10 10 10 Your organisation has established roles and responsi levels, with clear and well-understood channels for c tevels, with clear and wetranderstood channels for c onimunicating and escata ing tions.
-Achieved Partially achieved Not achieved A1.b IGP Group 1 Necessary roles and responsibilities for the security of critical systems have been Key roles are missing, left vacant, or identified.
-These are reviewed fulfilled on an ad-hoc or informal periodically to ensure they remain fit for basis. purpose.
-A1.b IGP Group 2 Appropriately capable and Staff are assigned security knowledgeable staff fill those roles and responsibilities but without are given the time, authority, and adequate authority or resources to resources to carry out their duties. fulfil them.
-A1.b IGP Group 3 - c. ff There is clarity on who in your Staff are unsure what their organisation has overall accountability for responsibilities are for the security the security of the critical systems. of the critical system.
+Appropriate organisational structures, policies, and processes are in place to understand, assess and systematically manage security risks to the network and information systems supporting essential functions.

+A1.b Contributing Outcome - Roles and Responsibilities

+Your organisation has established roles and responsibilities for the security of networks and information systems at all levels, with clear and well-understood channels for communicating and escalating risks.

+Achieved Partially achieved Not achieved

+A1.b IGP Group 1

+Necessary roles and responsibilities for the security of critical systems have been identified.
+These are reviewed periodically to ensure they remain fit for purpose.
+Key roles are missing, left vacant, or fulfilled on an ad-hoc or informal basis.

+A1.b IGP Group 2

+Appropriately capable and knowledgeable staff fill those roles and are given the time, authority, and resources to carry out their duties.
+Staff are assigned security responsibilities but without adequate authority or resources to fulfil them.

+A1.b IGP Group 3

+There is clarity on who in your organisation has overall accountability for the security of the critical systems.
+Staff are unsure what their responsibilities are for the security of the critical system.